 3. SOAK ORAL APPLIANCE

-Soak oral appliances, like retainers, mouthpieces and dentures, in a solution of 2 teaspoons baking soda dissolved in a glass or small bowl or warm water.
+Soak oral appliances, like retainers, mouthpieces, and dentures, in a solution of 2 teaspoons baking soda dissolved in a glass or small bowl of warm water.
 The baking soda loosens food particles and neutralizes odor to keep appliances fresh.
 You can also brush appliances clean using baking soda.

 4. USE AS A FACIAL SCRUB AND BODY EXFOLIANT

 Give yourself an invigorating facial and body scrub.
 Make a paste of 3 parts baking soda to 1 part water.
 Rub in a gentle circular motion to exfoliate the skin.
 Rinse clean.
 This is gentle enough for daily use. (for a stronger exfoliant, try one of these great 5 homemade sugar scrubs.)